San Francisco, California

 Planet Earth Institute

 The Planet Earth Institute (PEI) is an international NGO working for the scientific independence of Africa.
-Our focus is on higher education, science and technology.
+Our focus is on higher education and science and technology.
 Find out more about what we do here.